Sheeba Chaddha

-Sheeba Chaddha is an Indian film, stage and television actress.
+Sheeba Chaddha (born 24 April 1972) is an Indian film, stage and television actress.
 She received nominations for the Filmfare Award for Best Supporting Actress for her performances in the 2022 films Badhaai Do and Doctor G, winning for the former.

-Early life and career
+Early life and education

-Chaddha grew up in Delhi, where she developed interest in theatre and started taking theatre workshops.
+Chaddha was born in Saharanpur, Uttar Pradesh, and was brought up in Delhi's New Rajinder Nagar neighbourhood in a business family.
+In an interview, she shared that became involved in acting through inter-school theatre competitions.
+After completing Class 12, she was inspired to pursue theatre after watching Sheila Bhatia's musical Main Ladli Maina Teri at Delhi's Shriram Theatre.
+Soon, she developed interest in theatre and started taking theatre workshops.

 She majored in English literature from Hans Raj College (University of Delhi).
 She was a classmate with Anurag Kashyap.
+Gradually, she participated in full-length college productions and later became associated with the Delhi-based theatre group, Chingari.